TheRenegadeCoder/pymon/README.md

 23. "What does FIFO mean?" by Jeremy Grifski
 24. "What does LIFO mean?" by Jeremy Grifski
 25. "What is the object type of a variable?" by Kelvin Nguyen
-26. "What is an immutable type?" by Jacob Skarsten
+26. "What is an immutable type?" by Jacob Skarsten, Ziqing Zhao
 27. "What is replaces mode?" by Shaan Patel
 28. "What is updates mode?" by Colin Russel
 29. "Are arrays immutable or mutable?" by Jessica Molitor